 These slice and bake – and bake again cookies – are super easy.
 Roll in a uniform-sized log, so baking times are similar.
 I bake on a silpat liner to make clean up easier.
 Course, you don’t want to slice on the silpat, that’s what the cutting board is for! (here are some of the items I use to bake with.)

 P.S.
 Want more healthy living tips and recipes?
 Sign up for my newsletter here.Print

 Chocolate Cherry Almond Biscotti

 Biscotti are a sliced, twice-baked cookie.
-They are good dunkers.
+They are easy to make.
+The dough can be made ahead and baked later.
+They’re also good dunkers!
 Try milk, wine, coffee, or tea.